These Are The Differences Between An ICO and an IDO

 ICOs and IDOs allow crypto projects to raise funds without having to rely on intermediaries.
 But in the question of IDO vs ICO, there are some distinct differences that investors need to be aware of.
 The most significant difference is that ICOs are overseen and completed by a crypto project, whereas an initial DEX offering is completed through a joint effort between a crypto project and a decentralized exchange.
 This results in some fundamental differences in fundraising, vetting, and smart contract management.

 For investors, ICOs are often viewed as the simpler option.
-Investors are guaranteed a set price for new coins or tokens which are accessible to anyone.
-However, as a result of the ease with which ICOs can be created, it is easier for malicious parties to take advantage.
+Investors are guaranteed a set price for new coins or tokens that are accessible to anyone.
+However, because ICOs can be created easily, malicious parties can take advantage.
 In addition, once an ICO is completed, an investor must wait until a project completes an agreement with either a crypto DEX or a centralized exchange before cryptos can be traded.

 In contrast, only projects selected by a DEX’s decentralized community are authorized to perform an initial DEX offering.
 Although IDOs are viewed as more complicated, thanks to the instant creation of a liquidity pool, investors can begin trading cryptos instantly.
-It is for these reasons the IDO model has become favored by both projects and investors.
+For these reasons, the IDO model has become favored by both projects and investors.

 How Do Crypto IDOs Work?